eclipse-openj9/openj9-docs/docs/xlpobjectheap.md

 # -Xlp:objectheap

-Requests the OpenJ9 VM to allocate the Java&trade; object heap by using large page sizes.
+Requests the Eclipse OpenJ9&trade; VM to allocate the Java&trade; object heap by using large page sizes.

 To find out the large page sizes available and the current setting, use the `-verbose:sizes` option.
 Note that the current settings are the requested sizes and not the sizes obtained.
 For object heap size information, check the `-verbose:gc` output.